nvidia-riva/tutorials/New-language-adaptation/German/deployment/README.md

 riva-deploy -f /servicemaker-dev/de_punctuation_1_0.rmir /data/models
 ```

-## Start Riva server
+## Start the Riva Server

 That concludes the building and deployment of the Riva German ASR service.
-Now you can start the Riva server.